cecisalof/cecisalof/README.md

 - Student at [Laboratoria](https://www.laboratoria.la/)
 - 🔭 I’m currently learning to built apps with React consuming data from an API!
 - 👯 I seek to collaborate on projects that protect the environment and develop products that promote accessibility and inclusion.
-- ⚡ Fun fact: I love to dance in the rain!
+- ⚡ Fun fact: I have an Art Degree in Contemporary Dance Choreography.
 - 👨‍💻 All of my projects are available at https://github.com/cecisalof
 - 📫 How to reach me: cecilia.sanchezlosada@gmail.com